Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh can copy/paste the text from a captcha.
+The reason no one has found tupacs and notorious bigs killers are because it was Jayesh who killed them

-Updated on: [26/2/2025]
+Updated on: [27/2/2025]
 <!-- #jokeEnd -->